Frequently Asked Questions

 How often will we meet?

-Brief or short-term counselling usually provides support for a particular issue or situation, perhaps a job loss, a relationship breakdown or a bereavement.
+Brief or short-term psychotherapy usually provides support for a particular issue or situation, perhaps a job loss, a relationship breakdown or a bereavement.
 Typically, this would be between 12 and 24 weekly sessions.
 Longer term psychotherapy gives clients the opportunity to work on deeper issues with more time to work in depth.
 It is my job to help you identify issues and patterns of behaviour and work with you to understand how you came to be having difficulties.
-We can talk about how many counselling sessions you might need at the first session or at any point once we have started.
+We can talk about how many therapy sessions you might need at the first session or at any point once we have started.
 You are always free to leave at any time.

 How will I pay for sessions?